WhizzCodes/IDiscuss/README.md

 # OnlineDiscussionForum
-This is "Online Discussion Forum" project in PHP and MySQL.
+This is "Online Discussion Forum" project using PHP and MySQL.
 In this Multiple user can raise a query and multiple users can slove their particular query in different Programming language forums.
-This project includes "admin panel" as well which makes 80% of the project dynamic.
+This project includes "admin panel" as well as "user panel" which makes 90% of the project dynamic.

 # How to run via Xampp Server?
 1)  Download the Code zip file.